fastrgv/AdaGate/README.md

 ## Setup & Running Adagate:

+First, note that your screen brightness might need to be reduced to fully appreciate the lighting effects in level 3.

 The application's main directory [./agate/] contains files for deployment on 3 platforms:  1)windows, 2)OS-X, 3)linux, in addition to source code.
 If you are NOT running windows, you do not need .dll files.
 If you are NOT running OS-X, you do NOT need the subdirectory named ./adagate.app/.